nickg/nvc/README.md

 copyright notices, and also make the modified source code available to your users.

-Certain VHDL libraries developed specifically for NVC under `lib/nvc` and `lib/std` are licensed under the GNU Lesser General Public License version 3 or later.
-This license does not require distribution of the corresponding source for programs dynamically linked against these libraries.
-See the individual files for details.

 The source files for the IEEE standard libraries are included in the repository.
 These were originally provided under a proprietary license that forbid distribution of modifications, but in 2019 were relicensed under Apache 2.0.
 Freely redistributable versions of the 1993 libraries were made by editing and removing declarations from the 2019 libraries, and so are also licensed under Apache 2.0.
+Certain VHDL libraries developed specifically for NVC under `lib/nvc` and `lib/std` are also licensed under Apache 2.0.
+See the individual files for details.

 The VITAL libraries are distributed under `lib/vital`.
 These were derived from draft copies of the packages freely available on the